digitallinguistics/app/.github/CONTRIBUTING.md

 * `npm start`: Run a local test server for development.
 Defaults to port `3000` (set `process.env.PORT` to change this).

+* `npm run storybook`: Builds and runs the Storybook component interface.

 * `npm test`: Runs all tests.
 By default tests are run on the command line.
 You can run unit or integration tests individually with the following commands:
   - `npm run test:integration`: component + integration tests
   - `npm run test:unit`: unit tests